-While cricket betting is the top-most source of gambling in India, the IPL tops everything in this category.
+While cricket betting is the topmost source of sports betting in India, the IPL tops everything in this category.
 An estimate says that one international cricket match can raise up to 200 million dollars in a day.
 There are many other options to do sports betting, as suggested by sporting pedia.
 Football, Kabaddi, Hockey etc. like sports are getting wide attention in India.
 In upcoming years every other sport will come in the purview of betting.

 Why is Sports Betting Unhealthy?

 Not bluffing, but, there has been no ban on online betting operated from outside India.
 This loophole has been perfectly utilized the offshore betting companies by giving betting freaks a platform.
 And websites in India has been hooked up to these offshore websites to make it much easier.

 The example given: indiabet.com.
 This advisory website told a newspaper that they don’t claim to do sports betting but help the bettors get in touch with the betting websites.
 Go to the link they provide, register and bet on the match you like.